Piggy's Island K-BBQ Restaurants

 Branding Renewal Design

-Since the client preferred an illustrated design style, I started by doodling the pig mascot in Procreate with a hand-drawn, sketch-like approach.
-I explored various expressions, poses, and movements to refine the character.
-After finalizing the sketches, I transferred the design to Illustrator for a more polished and stable composition, completing the final mascot design.
+When the client requested an illustrated design style, I began by sketching the pig mascot in Procreate using a hand-drawn, sketch-like approach.
+I experimented with various expressions, poses, and movements to refine the character’s personality.
+After finalizing the sketches, I transferred the design into Illustrator to create a polished and stable composition, completing the final mascot design.

 Main colour - The main colour for the logo and signage is orange.
 I chose orange because it is a soft yet appetite-stimulating colour that creates a lively atmosphere, which suits the new concept of Piggy's Island.